Kingsford-Group/scallop/README.md

 for each of the library.
 After install these dependencies, you then compile the source code of Scallop.
-If some of the dependencies are installed to your home directories, then they are required to be specified when run `configure` of Scallop.
+If some of the dependencies are installed to your home directories, then their corresponding installing paths should be specified when run `configure` of Scallop.

 The compilation process of both dependencies and Scallop requires `automake` and `autoconf` packages.
 If they have not been installed, on linux platform, do the following: